 - Cinder

 - Glance

-- Swift 3
+- Swift2

 Together these services provide virtual machines (VMs) with block, image, and object storage.
 In turn, the services employ block and object storage subsystems.
-Since the service design has a mechanism to replace some or all of the implementation of these services, this solution can provide alternate implementations of these services that better serve our customer's needs.
+Since the service design has a mechanism to replace some or all of the implementation of these services, this solution can provide alternate implementations of these services that better serve your needs.